No. 18 Initial Budget for Fiscal Year 2013

 The scale of the General Fund Budget for fiscal year 2013 is 30.89 billion yen, which is a decrease of 1.51 billion yen, or 4.7%, compared to the previous year.
 The previous year included the land purchase cost for the (tentative name) Minamiyama Elementary School (approximately 2.2 billion yen), so excluding that one-time factor, there is an increase of approximately 680 million yen, or 2.3%.

-Furthermore, we will start a subsidy system for residential energy generation equipment.
+Furthermore, we will start a subsidy program for residential energy generation equipment.
 Specifically, we will provide subsidies for the introduction of equipment such as solar power generation, solar thermal utilization, fuel cells ( EneFarm), and home storage batteries.

 Please let us know your feedback on how to make our website better.